๐Ÿ”’

 16Planning & research (AO1, AO3)Logical research plan, all brief areas covered, variety of quality sources, clear referencing throughout

-26Core knowledge (AO2a)PESTLE & SWOT applied with depth and relevance, business context shown, theory and models used — not just named
+26Core knowledge (AO2a)PESTLE & SWOT applied with depth and relevance, business context shown, theory applied not just named

-38Core skills & maths (AO2b, AO4a)Accurate CBA with real evidenced figures, calculations clearly shown, financial impact on decision justified
+38Core skills & maths (AO2b, AO4a)Accurate CBA with real evidenced figures, calculations clearly shown, financial impact justified

 Grid 3 carries the most marks (8).
 This is your Cost Benefit Analysis.
-Vague figures with no sources will cost you the most marks in this task.
-Every single cost and benefit must be researched, evidenced, and calculated.
+Vague figures with no sources will cost you the most marks.
+Every cost and benefit must be researched, evidenced, and calculated.

 How to spend your 8 hours